electronicbits/teamcity-ubuntu/README.md

 More often than not, you would like to extend TeamCity's functionality with available plugins on the Internet.

-We happen to have two requirements for extension:
+We happen to have two requirements that neede such extensions:

 - run Grunt tasks on the build nodes, hence we needed to have a plugin that executes node, npm package manager and grunt commands.
 - deploy the artifacts using SSH to the DEV, UAT and PROD servers.